CocoaPress/docs/docs/Printer/Printing.md

 Once you've gone through the quickstart and verified your printer is running well, and you've loaded chocolate, you're ready to begin printing with your Cocoa Press!

+!!! info

+The Cocoa Press' SD card came preloaded with sample GCode for both the 1.6mm and 0.8mm nozzle.
+In the event the SD card is lost, or the contents aren't usable, those can be downloaded [here.](../assets/Included_GCode.zip)
 ## Prerequisites

  - [ ] Your Cocoa Press should have the preheating timer run out, meaning that it's had time to warm up the core for printing.